Shared Room, Shared Bath+ more info

 Room size:20 m2

-Room facilities:Balcony with views, Breakfast, Lunch, Dinner, Electric Outlets, Island Taxes Included, Oceanview, Over-the-Water, Shared Bathroom, Sheets, Wood Floor
+Room facilities:Balcony with views, Breakfast, Lunch, Dinner, Electric Outlets, Island Taxes Included, NO ELECTRICITY, Oceanview, Over-the-Water, Shared Bathroom, Sheets, Wood Floor

 Room size:25 m2